h3llrais3r/Auto-Subliminal/requirements/libraries-imported.md

 |-- gitpython
 |-- gntp
 |-- guessit
-|-- html5lib (used as optional parser in combination with beautifulsoup4 for parsing html pages)
+|-- html5lib (used as optional parser for beautifulsoup4)
 |-- imdbpie
 |-- jsonpickle
 |-- langdetect